jwardsmith/Blue-Team-Scripts/Digital Forensics/Windows NTFS Timestamps.md

 # Windows NTFS Timestamps

 Unless you have a very specific reason to do otherwise, we recommend primarily focusing on the modified (M) and created (B) times in your investigation.
+These two timestamps are well understood and well suited to answering most time-based forensic queries.

 **M - Data Content Change Time:**
 - Time the data content of a file was last modified.